futureworkz/playbook/README.md

 The product owner is expected to:
 - Clarify requirements
-- Test and approve/reject developed stories/design
+- Test and approve/reject developed stories/design in [Pivotal Tracker](guides/pivotal-tracker/README.md)
 - Guide us in decisions on the app business direction

 We believe client should know how to manage their own IT assets so we require the product owner to register any needed services by themselves such as Amazon Web Services, Google Analytics, etc.